okTurtles/group-income/CONTRIBUTING.md

 We understand that Github's UI doesn't let you "review your own PRs", so here's what we expect:

 - Go line-by-line through the PR.
 Post comments on anything that needs improving or fixing
 - Have your agent use the `gh` command to fetch the oldest unresolved comment, and reply to it and/or perform the fix.
-Then push a commit with those changes.
+Then resolve the comment and push a commit with those changes.
   - Repeat this in a fresh session for each comment you left on the PR
 - Finally: post a comment saying "Approved!" or something to that effect to let us know that you've (1) reviewed the entire PR yourself, and (2) fixed all the issues you found.